The Yeti Roadie (left) next to the other similarly-sized cooler in our review, the Igloo BMX 25 (right).

-Made with the same rotomolded construction as whitewater kayaks, this single-piece polyethylene body is extremely solid.
+This single-piece polyethylene body is substantial and has the same rotomolded construction as whitewater kayaks.
 The Roadie is filled with polyurethane foam and fitted with a freezer-style gasket to seal in water and out hot air.
 Even the "virtually indestructible" hinge and thick rubber latches, often weak points on similar coolers, are sturdy.
 The Interagency Grizzly Bear Committee, in charge of testing and approving products for usage in public lands with grizzly bears, has approved this little cooler for official usage (with padlocks or bolts and nuts holding it shut).
-They note that this doesn't mean it's a guarantee that it's bear proof, but our experience leads us to believe it would have to be a pretty ingenious bear to get inside a padlocked Roadie.
+They note that this doesn't mean it's a guarantee that it is bear-proof, but our experience leads us to believe it would have to be a pretty ingenious bear to get inside a padlocked Roadie.

 Ease of Use

 The Roadie 20 is packed with helpful little bits and pieces that make it pretty easy to use, starting with the non-slip feet to help hold this box in place wherever you set it.
 It also features an easy to use screw-out drainage plug to aid in cleaning when you've concluded your adventures.
 Yeti has also included four tie-down points, two of which can be used to secure the cooler but still open it, while the other two double as closure anchors for padlocks or bolts and nuts to keep out bears, chipmunks, or the neighbor's dog.
 The Roadie also has two indented side handles just under the lid for a two-handed carry when you've loaded it down with 16 cans and 10 lbs of ice.

 The front corners of the Roadie 20 can be used to tie down the cooler or even lock it closed.
 The rubber latches hold it shut in leui of a beefy padlock.